 - 1 May – Also a strike day in Greece

 - The Monday 6 weeks after Greek Easter – Holy Spirit Day

 - 28 October – Oxi Day

 - 25 December – Christmas Day

 Alternatives to a Greek bank account

-If you are only in Greece for a short time, chances are you may not need to open a bank account here.
+If you are only in Greece for a short time, you may not need to open a bank account here.
 You can just use your existing funds from your primary bank.